Investors Who Lost Money On Mobileye Global Inc.(MBLY) Should Contact The Gross Law Firm About Pending Class Action - MBLY

 (MENAFN- PR Newswire) NEW YORK, Feb.
-9, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of
+15, 2024 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Mobileye Global Inc..

 Shareholders who purchased shares of MBLY during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.